Anatomy Scan During Pregnancy: What to Expect and Watch For

 How Long Does the Anatomy Scan Take?

-The anatomy scan typically takes about 30 to 60 minutes.
-During this time, you’ll lie comfortably while the technician captures detailed images of your baby’s growth and development, ensuring everything’s progressing as expected.
+The scan usually takes between 30 and 60 minutes.
+You’ll lie comfortably while the technician captures detailed images of your baby’s development.

 Conclusion